 The memories this created is one reason why the N64 is held in such high regard – no other console offered this and the games were simply so much fun.
 With the explosion of the internet, it’s also now an integral element in most video game releases.

-However, the magnus opus on the N64, and still the title many consider to be the best game of all time, is the magical and rather exceptional single player experience of The Legend of Zelda: Ocarina of Time.
+However, the magnum opus on the N64, and still the title many consider to be the best game of all time, is the magical and rather exceptional single-player experience of The Legend of Zelda: Ocarina of Time.